 5. Traditional media

-Don’t discount traditional media in promoting your website — news releases, of course, as well as paid advertising.
+Don’t discount traditional media in promoting your website — news releases, of course, and paid advertising.
 A very effective way to promote your site is to place a small display ad in a targeted trade publication, offering some teaser copy and pointing readers to your URL or an autoresponder e-mail address for more information.
 This way your site serves as an online brochure, providing full information to interested shoppers day and night.
-A no-brainer is to make sure that all your company’s literature, cards, letterheads, and envelopes carry your website URL.
+A no-brainer is to ensure all your company’s literature, cards, letterheads, and envelopes carry your website URL.

-Though some Internet marketers focus on sending stand-alone e-mail ads to their mailing lists, I shy away from that.
-With so much SPAM (unsolicited e-mail) abounding, it’s too easy for recipients to mistake your promotion for just another ad, and unsubscribe forever.
-Though an occasional promotional e-mail may be okay, your marketing messages in the context of news and helpful information is much more effective, and builds loyalty that you can never gain by just bombarding your customers with ads.
+Though some Internet marketers focus on sending stand-alone e-mail ads to their mailing lists, I shy away.
+With so much spam (unsolicited e-mail) abounding, it’s too easy for recipients to mistake your promotion for just another ad and unsubscribe forever.
+Though an occasional promotional e-mail may be okay, your marketing messages in the context of news and helpful information are much more effective and build loyalty you can never gain by bombarding your customers with ads.

 8. Paid advertising

-But there comes a point that to get wider exposure, to break into the consciousness of the thousands of people who never haunt your end of the Web, you may need to resort to paid advertising.
-You’ll be paying high traffic sites or Internet publications to include a graphic or link that will channel large numbers of people to your site.
+But there comes a point that you may need to resort to paid advertising to get wider exposure and break into the consciousness of the thousands of people who never haunt your end of the Web.
+You’ll be paying high-traffic sites or Internet publications to include a graphic or link that will channel large numbers of people to your site.
 There are several popular forms of paid advertising, with new approaches cropping up all the time:

 Banner ads have been around the longest.
-Typically these are 468×60 pixel animated and linked graphic ads that appear at the top of a commercial webpage.
+Typically these are animated and linked graphic ads at 468×60 pixels that appear at the top of a commercial web page.
 They are usually sold on a CPM (cost per thousand page views) basis.
-Targeted sites may get CPM rates of $35 to $50 or more, but banner ads to reach general audiences are priced $1 to $10 CPM.
+Targeted sites may get CPM rates of $35 to $50 or more, but banner ads to reach general audiences are priced at $1 to $10 CPM.
 Banners that pop up on search sites triggered by a keyword can cost $20 to $30 CPM.

-- Pay-per-Click Linkscan be purchased on search engines such as GoTo.com http://www.goto.com The price per click for the top spots depends upon what your competitors are willing to bid.
-ValueClick offers banner advertising on a per click basis. http://valueclick.com
+- Pay-per-click links can be purchased on search engines such as GoTo.com (http://www.goto.com).
+The price per click for the top spots depends upon what your competitors are willing to bid.
+ValueClick (http://valueclick.com) offers banner advertising on a per-click basis.

 Certainly, there are many more types of paid advertising, but these are some of the most common and most effective.

 Internet promotion can seem overwhelming.
-But hopefully it’s more understandable since we’ve outlined the eight types that comprise effective website promotion.
-Here they are, once again:
+But hopefully, it’s more understandable since we’ve outlined the eight types of effective website promotion.